 The cost of online college varies.
 Factors such as your institution, the degree you're pursuing, and the amount of financial aid can affect the total cost.

-The average total cost of an online bachelor’s degree is about $23,023 a year, according NCES.
-An online master’s degree costs about $22,763 a year.
-An online associate degree program costs about $12,104 a year.
+The average total cost of an online bachelor's degree is about $23,023 a year, according to NCES.
+An online master's degree costs about $22,763 a year, while an online associate degree program costs about $12,104 a year.